Storage & Cooking

 BBQ without food waste

 Many people are keeping a close eye on the weather forecast at this time of the year.
-Whether it’s First Holy Communions or Confirmations, birthdays or bank holiday weekends, that first BBQ of the season is something so many of us look forward to.
+That first BBQ of the season is something so many of us look forward to.

 While our mouths water at the thought of smoky BBQ smells, let’s not forget to plan ahead for a BBQ without food waste.
 Here are some things to consider: